nodejs/node/doc/api/dns.md

   returned if the current system has at least one IPv4 address configured.
 * `dns.V4MAPPED`: If the IPv6 family was specified, but no IPv6 addresses were
   found, then return IPv4 mapped IPv6 addresses.
-It is not supported on some operating systems (e.g FreeBSD 10.1).
+It is not supported on some operating systems (e.g. FreeBSD 10.1).
 * `dns.ALL`: If `dns.V4MAPPED` is specified, return resolved IPv6 addresses as
   well as IPv4 mapped IPv6 addresses.